The Royal Court presents The Baxter Theatre Centre at the University of Cape Town production

 “The atmosphere among my fellow comrades is euphoric.
 We have brought this change.”

-Presented in association with Assembly Festival and Riverside Studios.
+The Fall was presented in association with Assembly Festival and Riverside Studios.

 "A blast of passion...
 These young people...
 Telling us their truths, crying for their future.
 I loved it"